inbravo/travel/september-2017/tehri-dam.md

 *	While strolling at the banks of Ganga, I could feel the cool breeze of air, so rejuvenating.
 Finally arrived at the guest house
 *	A good night call to my wife at 8:30 before I plan to retire for the day
 *	While trying to sleep, I was thinking of all people, whom I met during my journey and how they live peacefully in this natural abode
-*	I finally forced my eyes to shut and to get refreshed for tomorrows long ride to home
+*	I finally forced my eyes to shut and to tried to sleep.
+Don't remember when i slept while kept thinking about tomorrows long ride to home

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_182827.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_193750.jpg)